 This algorithm is very fast in the same experimental scenario mentioned in the previous sections, it takes less than 1 second to process millions of quotations.
 A truly scalable algorithm, indeed, with many nice features that make it appealing also in a hierarchical-memory setting.
 In fact, this algorithm scans the array D from left to right and examines each of its elements just once.
 If D is stored on disk, these elements are fetched in internal memory one page at a time.
-Hence the algorithm executes n/B I/Os, which is optimal.
-It is interesting also to note that the design of the algorithm does not depend on B (which indeed does not appear in the pseudo-code), but we can evaluate its I/O-complexity in terms of B. Hence the algorithm takes n/B optimal I/Os independently of the the page size B, and thus subtly on the hierarchical-memory levels interested by the algorithm execution.
-Decoupling the use of the parameter B between algorithm design and algorithm analysis is the key issue of the so called cache-oblivious algorithms, which are a hot topic of algorithmic investigation nowadays.
+Hence the algorithm does not depend on B (which indeed does not appear in the pseudo-code), but we can evaluate its I/O-complexity in terms of B. Hence the algorithm takes n/B optimal I/Os independently of the the page size B, and thus subtly on the hierarchical-memory levels interested by the algorithm analysis is the key issue of the so called cache-oblivious algorithms, which are a hot topic of algorithmic investigation nowadays.
 This feature is achieved here in a basic (trivial) way by just adopting a scan-based approach.
 The literature [4] offers more sophisticated results regarding the design of cache-oblivious algorithms and data structures.